Cedar Shingle Siding

 Now, let’s take a look at the manufacturing process of a cedar shingle:

 So in terms of appearance differences, wood shakes are thicker than shingles.
-And since a shake is split, it follows the grain more closely than a shingle, which has some cross graining.
+And since a shake is split, it follows the grain more closely than a shingle, which has some cross-training.
 Wood shakes also have uneven surfaces, while shingles are smooth.

 When cedar shakes are installed, overlapping layers of roofing felt need to be placed between the shake layers.
 With cedar wood shingles, the thick, lower ends need to be installed on wood strips over a layer of felt to promote quick drying after wet weather.

-All of our Siding Shingles are machine trimmed for parallel edges and have smooth butts with all four corners sawn at right angles.
+All of our Siding Shingles “Alaskan Yellow Cedar, Western Red Cedar, Eastern White Cedar” are machine trimmed for parallel edges and have smooth butts with all four corners sawn at right angles.
 They are available in a variety of factory finished options to suit your specific project.
 We provide a wide range of color options including a custom matching process, making your choices virtually limitless.
 Cedar Siding Shingles provide the highest insulation value of any siding product on the market and are manufactured from a 100% renewable resource making it the environmentally sound choice.

 There are three species of Cedar R&R available.
 Please click on the pictures below for more information and pricing.